 What are the Examples of Reflex Angle?

-All the measuring angles above 180 degrees and less than 360 degrees are termed Reflex angles.
-For example, 182 degrees, 210 degrees, 310 degrees, etc. Note that 180º and 360º are not reflex angles as they are straight angles and complete angles respectively.
+All the angles that are more than 180° and less than 360° are called reflex angles.
+For example, 182°, 210°, 310°, and so on are reflex angles.
+Note that 180º and 360º are not reflex angles as they are straight angles and complete angles respectively.

 No, 180 degrees is not a reflex angle.
 It is a straight angle.
-An angle formed by a straight line is called a straight angle.
-It is one-half of the whole turn of a circle.
-It is called straight because it appears as a straight line.
+When the arms of an angle lie in the opposite direction, they form a straight angle of 180°.
+These arms make a straight line through the vertex.
+It is one-half of the whole turn of a circle and is called a straight angle because it looks like a straight line.